 READ LUKE 10:25-29.

 EXPLAIN: Let's look for the two key things God wants us to do.
-(Love God with our whole heart, and love our neighbor as much as we love ourselves.)
+What does it look like to love God with our whole heart, and love our neighbor as much as we love ourselves?